Club Fat Ass is a grassroots sports events club. Our members host trail running and other “active lifestyle” events for fellow members.

 Club events are fun, physically challenging, environmentally friendly and emphasize camaraderie as much as the competition.

 “What would one do at a typical Club event?” you ask.
 Most likely something outdoors that would get your heart pumping.
-Activities like running, snowshoeing, peak-bagging or cycling.
+Activities like running, snowshoeing, peak-bagging, backcountry skiing, swimming or cycling.

-Club Events are hosted by Club members, so each Club event is a reflection of the unique personality of the Event Host.
-Fundraisers excepted, all Club events are free to Club members.
+Club Events are hosted by Club members, so each Club Event is a reflection of the unique personality of the Event Host.
+All Club events are free to Participating Club members.

 For an up-to-date listing of Club events, please check our Events page on Facebook.